awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-handling-errors.md

 To protect your clusters from unexpected node terminations and restarts, create at least one replica for each index in your Amazon ES domain\.

+## Maximum Shard Limit<a name="aes-troubleshooting-shard-limit"></a>

+The 7\.*x* versions of Elasticsearch have a default setting of no more than 1,000 shards per node\.
+Elasticsearch throws an error if a request, such as creating a new index, would cause you to exceed this limit\.
+If you encounter this error, you have several options:
++ Add more data nodes to the cluster\.
++ Increase the `_cluster/settings/cluster.max_shards_per_node` setting\.
++ Use the [\_shrink API](aes-supported-es-operations.md#es_version_api_notes-shrink) to reduce the number of shards on the node\.

 ## Can't Close Index<a name="aes-troubleshooting-close-api"></a>

 Amazon ES doesn't support the `_close` API\.
 If you are restoring an index from a snapshot, you can delete the existing index \(before or after reindexing it\)\.
 The other option is to use the `rename_pattern` and `rename_replacement` fields to rename the index as you restore it: